This post is sponsored by Cricut and contains affiliate links.

 I’ve also been prepping my fabric so that it’s ready to go into the Cricut Maker.
 This is where the 12″ x 18″ ruler comes in really handy trimming yardage down to the perfect 12″ width to feed into the Maker machine.
 The rest of the fabrics from the kit are ready to go!

 Next week I’ll be demonstrating how the Maker cuts 90% of the fabric pieces for the quilt as well as going over some simple tips for rotary cutting the sashing and binding strips!
-You can find that post here.
+You can find that post in Part 2 here.

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.